imandra-ai/minisat-ml/docs/tech_report.md

 This is a technical report on an experiment we at [Imandra](https://imandra.ai) have led on the comparative performance of C++, rust, and OCaml for writing SAT solvers and similar computational logic programs.
-C++ is widely used and can deliver very high performance, but unsafe and sometimes unwieldy.
+C++ is widely used and can deliver very high performance, but is unsafe and sometimes unwieldy.
 The goal of this experiment is to assess the practicality of using OCaml (or rust) to write satisfiability solvers.